Podcasts, videos

 Alex Voorhoeve

-I am a Professor and Head of Department of Philosophy, Logic and Scientific Method at the LSE.
+I am a Professor in the Department of Philosophy, Logic and Scientific Method at the LSE.
 I studied economics and philosophy at Erasmus University, Cambridge University, and UCL.
-I joined the LSE in 2004 and have worked here ever since, though I have held visiting positions at Harvard (2008-09), Princeton (2012-13), the National Institutes of Health, U.S. (2016-17) and Erasmus University Rotterdam (2017-21).
-I work on the theory and practice of distributive justice (especially as it relates to health), on rational choice theory, moral psychology and Epicureanism.
+I joined the LSE in 2004 and have worked here ever since, alongside visiting positions at Harvard (2008-09), Princeton (2012-13), the National Institutes of Health, U.S. (2016-17), Erasmus University Rotterdam (2017-21), and Nuffield College, Oxford (2024-25).
+I work on the theory and practice of distributive and procedural justice (especially as it relates to health), on rational choice theory, moral psychology, and Epicureanism.
 I have acted as a consultant researcher on justice in health to the WHO, the World Bank, and the Norwegian Institute of Public Health; I am also a member of the Bank of England's and UK Treasury's Academic Advisory Group on the development of a "digital pound".
+In September 2025, I will take up the position of Vice-President (and Pro Vice-Chancellor) for Faculty Development at LSE.
 My CV is here.

 E-mail Philpeople Google Scholar Researchgate Academia.edu